St. Ciaran's Community School Guidance Department

 How is it taught and assessed?
 (Is it project work throughout the year or a nasty exam at the end?
 What's the failure rate like?
 Do I get to spend much time in the lab?)

 What number of places are available?
-(Trinity Psychology has 31, Arts in UCD has over 1220!)
+(Trinity Psychology has 20, over 280 in Humanities in UCD.)
 (This can also affect the points)

 What are the points?
 (Is there a pattern?)
 (Do I get extra for a Suitability Test, an Interview, a Portfolio Review or an Audition?)